ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-11-26-ProjectOverview3.md

 ### Animating

 The animation process unfolds after rigging and skinning a humanoid character in Blender.
 I set keyframes at relevant timings, manipulating the rig in the *pose mode* to create movements.
 All the motions are used only once and retargeted for other rigged humanoids in Unity.
-Therefore, we can share animations for all humanoid characters.
+By doing so, we can share animations for all humanoid characters.

-Exploiting additional features embedded in Blender saves a lot of time and dramatically enhances animation quality.
-The *action system* in Blender provides a convenient way to segregate animations into relevant clips and manage them separately.
+Exploiting additional features offered by Blender saves a lot of time and dramatically enhances animation quality.
+The *action* feature in Blender provides a convenient way to segregate animations into relevant clips and manage them separately.
 In the *graph editor*, you can smooth the motion curves and achieve more realistic movements.
 Repeating animations like walking and running require adjustment in the graph editor to loop seamlessly.
 Otherwise, the *stumbling* between repetitive clips would be noticeable.

 ![Keyframes](../../Images/2023-11-26-ProjectOverview3/Keyframes.png){: width="800"}{: .align-center} Keyfram editor in Blender
 {: .text-center}